lock3/wg21/p2258/paper.md

 # Introduction {#intro}

 This paper considers alternative syntax for splice notation for static reflection.
-Splicing (previsouly "reification" in P1240) is the inverse of
+Splicing (previously "reification" in P1240) is the inverse of
 reflection: it inserts a reference to a reflected entity or expression into a program [@P1240R1].

 For the purpose of brevity, this paper uses the suggested unary `^` operator as the reflection operator as opposed to `reflexpr`.

-The P1240 paper proposal descibes `constexpr`-based support for static (compile-time) reflection to C++.
+The P1240 paper proposal describes `constexpr`-based support for static (compile-time) reflection to C++.
 One of the main components of that proposal is the ability to insert (or splice) references to reflected entities back into the program.